+Summer camps for our kids.
 When a child receives a diagnosis for a life altering disease, their days of fun in the sun become limited and are soon replaced with frequent hospital visits and labs.
 This transition can be difficult for any child to navigate, especially in the summer months when other kids are off enjoying the great outdoors.

 A. All camps are free.

-Q. How can I support these camps?
+Q. How might I bolster these camps?

 A. Every camp instructor are volunteers and our camps depend on gifts to keep the projects running.
 In the event that you might want to make a gift to our camp projects,